mxeng/mcp-docs/labs/lab-d.md

 ### Before the lab

+- Read the ULN2803 Darlington driver and the 2N3904 NPN transistor specification sheets
+- Calculate if a resistor would be needed for a 12 volt (200mA or 300mA) lamp, based on expected gain
+- Read up on button-bounce, and consider ways of eliminating this problem.
+- Learn how to configure and use interrupts in AVR GCC.
+These **tutorials**
+- Review flyback diodes and DC motors
+- Draw a flow chart for planned program of task 2, separate flows for interrupts

 Before the lab:
 - Read the ULN2803 Darlington driver and the 2N3904 NPN transistor specification sheets
 - Read up on button-bounce, and consider ways of eliminating this problem.